-Date e Form C2 Provided to Employee:Click here to enter a date.
-Evidence of Planning & Preparation/Professional Responsibilit ies (Domain 1 & 4): Click here to enter text.
-General Observations Specialists Actions: Specialist spent most of the time Stakeholders Behaviors: Stakeholders spent most of the time Click here to enter text.
-Click here to enter text.
-Observations of the Environment Components Evidence, Examples, Suggestions, Notes, Directives 2A.
-Respect and Rapport Click here to enter text. ☐ Communication between SLP and student/s is uniformly respectful. ☐ SLP demonstrates an established connection with individual student, encouraging participation in activities. otation, or occuracy nig participation in continuous 2B.
-Organizing Time for Learning Click here to enter text.
-Click here to enter text. □ Transitions within and between therapy sessions are smooth. □ Therapy session routines function smoothly. ☐ Paperwork is completed in a timely manner 2C.
-Establishing Standard of Conduct Click here to enter text. ☐ SLP frequently monitors student behavior ☐ SLP responds consistently to misbehavior among the students.
+Form C2: Speech-Language Pathologist Informal Observation Form (1)

+Teacher: Evaluator:

+, Date of Observed Practice: Date Form C2 Provided to Employee:

+Evidence of Planning & Preparation/Professional Responsi bilities (Domain 1 & 4):

+General Observations

+Specialists Actions: Specialist spent most of the time Stakeholders Behaviors: Stakeholders spent most of the time

+Observations of the Environment

+Components Evidence, Examples, Suggestions, Notes, Directives

+2A.
+Respect and Rapport

+Communication between SLP and student/s is uniformly

+respectful.

+SLP demonstrates an established connection with individual student, encouraging participation in activities.

+2B.
+Organizing Time for Learning

+Transitions within and between therapy sessions are smooth.

+Therapy session routines function smoothly.

+Paperwork is completed in a timely manner

+2C.
+Establishing Standard of Conduct

+SLP frequently monitors student behavior

+SLP responds consistently to misbehavior among the students.

 2D.
-Organizing Physical Space Click here to enter text. ☐ The therapy room is safe and arranged to support the instructional goals and learning activities. ☐ Therapy resources are purposefully arranged to support instructional goals and learning activities.
-3
+Organizing Physical Space

+The therapy room is safe and arranged to support the instruction nal

+goals and learning activities.

+Therapy resources are purposefully arranged to support

+instructional goals and learning activities.

 Note: Unchecked boxes mean only that a trait was not observed during this short observation.
-The trait may not have been applicable to this lesson, or it may have been demonstrated
+The trait may not have been applicable to this lesson, or it may have been demonstrated before or after this observation period.